junxit/us-congress-bills-113/bill.md

     - **(F)** Blackstone River and the tributaries of Blackstone River.
     - **(G)** Blackstone Canal.
 - **(c)** *Acquisition of land; park boundary*
-  - **(1)** *Land acquisition* The Secretary may acquire land or interests in land that are considered contributing historic resources in the historic sites and districts described in subsection (b)(2) for inclusion in the Park boundary by donation, purchase from a willing seller with donated or appropriated funds, or exchange.
+  - **(1)** *Land acquisition* The Secretary may acquire land or interests in land in the historic sites and districts described in subsection (b)(2) for inclusion in the Park boundary by donation or exchange.
-  - **(2)** *Park boundary* On a determination by the Secretary that a sufficient quantity of land or interests in land has been acquired to constitute a manageable park unit, the Secretary shall establish a boundary for the Park by publishing a boundary map in the Federal Register.
+  - **(2)** *Park boundary* On a determination by the Secretary that a sufficient quantity of land or interests in land has been acquired to constitute a manageable park unit, the Secretary may establish a boundary for the Park by publishing a boundary map in the Federal Register.
-  - **(3)** *Other resources* The Secretary may include in the Park boundary any resources that are the subject of an agreement with the States or a subdivision of the States entered into under subsection (d)(4).
-  - **(4)** *Boundary adjustment* On the acquisition of additional land or interests in land under paragraph (1), or on entering an agreement under paragraph (3), the boundary of the Park shall be adjusted to reflect the acquisition or agreement by publishing a Park boundary map in the Federal Register.
+  - **(3)** *Boundary adjustment* On the acquisition of additional land or interests in land under paragraph (1), the boundary of the Park shall be adjusted to reflect the acquisition by publishing a Park boundary map in the Federal Register.
-  - **(5)** *Availability of map* The maps referred to in this subsection shall be available for public inspection in the appropriate offices of the National Park Service.
+  - **(4)** *Availability of map* The maps referred to in this subsection shall be available for public inspection in the appropriate offices of the National Park Service.
-  - **(6)** *Administrative facilities* The Secretary may acquire not more than 10 acres in Woonsocket, Rhode Island for the development of administrative, curatorial, maintenance, or visitor facilities for the Park.
+  - **(5)** *Written consent of the owner* No non-Federal property may be included in the Park without the written consent of the owner.
-  - **(7)** *Limitation* Land owned by the States or a political subdivision of the States may be acquired under this subsection only by donation.
+  - **(6)** *Limitation* Land owned by the States or a political subdivision of the States may be acquired under this subsection only by donation.
 - **(d)** *Administration*
   - **(1)** *In general* The Secretary shall administer land within the boundary of the Park in accordance with—
     - **(A)** this section; and